Vitality T20 Blast 2026 Predictions

 T20 Blast Champions History

-Somerset’s dominance is remarkable: three titles in five years (2021 runner-up, 2023 winner, 2024 runner-up, 2025 winner).
+Somersetβs recent record is remarkable: champions in both 2023 and 2025, with runner-up finishes in 2021 and 2024, and three Blast titles in all (2005, 2023, 2025).
 Their Taunton home ground gives them a structural scoring advantage that few counties can match.
 Watch them closely again in 2026.

 T20 Blast 2026 Schedule and Key Dates